 What ports will I visit on a Panama Canal cruise from San Diego or Los Angeles?

 Panama Canal cruises are one of the most versatile cruises you can take.
-Sailing along this region, you’ll experience sandy beaches, cosmopolitan cities, tropical rainforests, and colonial towns all in the same trip.
+Sailing along this region, you’ll experience some of the best places to visit in Central America, Mexico, and South America.
+Explore sandy beaches, cosmopolitan cities, tropical rainforests, and colonial towns all in the same trip.

 Cabo San Lucas, Mexico